Accessible Transit – A Daily Struggle with Accessibility Issues on the TTC.

 In conversation with Marcia Yale, National Secretary for the Alliance for Equality of Blind Canadians, and a member of the Council of Canadians with Disabilities (@ccdonline) Transportation Committee as well as her organization’s alternate representative to the Canadian Transportation Agency’s Accessibility Advisory Committee.
 Ms. Yale has a great deal of experience in dealing with transportation concerns.
 Her frank comments were responses to questions on the challenges to accessibility in the TTC, as well as whether the TTC will be able to meet the AODA-mandated guidelines.

 Ms. Yale commented that it took two human rights complaints just to force the TTC to announce stops on the buses, streetcars, and subways.
 She recalled how prior to that, she often missed her stops as she was forced to try and reach the driver for information.
 Ms. Yale noted that it was a shame that human rights complaints had to be filed to get the TTC to make these changes.
-While she recognizes that there are now tactile strips on platforms, strips to locate escalators, and braille signage in elevators, this is the sum total of what the TTC has accomplished.
+While she recognizes that there are now tactile strips on platforms, strips to locate escalators, and braille signage in elevators, this is the total of what the TTC has accomplished.
 There are no braille signs to indicate where a person is, or how to reach the escalators or elevators.
 Persons who are blind or have low vision are constantly forced to ask people where they are which is frustrating and makes a person feel far less independent.

 From Ms. Yale’s perspective, the TTC could do so much to make the lives of people with disabilities easier when trying to access the system.
 Ideally, braille signs should be set up right near the printed information and placed at about four feet from the ground.
 People would know where the information is located and expect to find it there.
 In addition, there should be braille signs on the platform level.
 Visual information displays that announce the arrival of the next train and offer updates on delays should be in audio; otherwise, they are only helpful to a portion of the people and not everyone.

 Advocate Geof Collis added his concerns.
-“I personally am getting worn down by the process and the politicians that just pay lip service, I think they are trying to wear us down so
+“I am getting worn down by the process and the politicians that just pay lip service, I think they are trying to wear us down so

 we’ll just go away.”
 He agreed with Marcia Yale that it is “unlikely” that the TTC will meet the AODA guidelines by the stated deadline.